MRI contrast agent: Safety

 The use of Gd3+ chelates in persons with acute or chronic kidney disease can cause nephrogenic systemic fibrosis (NSF), a rare but severe systemic disease resembling scleromyxedema and to some extent scleroderma.
 It may occur months after contrast injection.
-Patients with deteriorated kidney function are more at risk for NSF, with dialysis patients being more at risk than patients with chronic kidney disease.
-NSF can be caused by linear and macrocyclic (macrocyclic ionic compounds have been found the least likely to release the Gd3+), gadolinium-containing MRI contrast agents although much more frequently by linear.
+Patients with severely deteriorated kidney function are more at risk for NSF, with dialysis patients being more at risk than patients with mild chronic kidney disease.
+NSF can be caused by linear and macrocyclic gadolinium-containing MRI contrast agents, although macrocyclic ionic compounds have been found the least likely to release the Gd3+.

+While NSF is a severe form of disease, gadolinium deposition disease (GDD) is a mild variant with pain (e.g. headache), fatigue, and / or gadolinium depositions.

+As a free solubilized aqueous ion, gadolinium(III) is highly toxic, but the chelated compounds are relatively safe for individuals without kidney disease.
+Free Gd3+ has a median lethal dose of 0.34 mmol/kg (IV, mouse) or 100–200 mg/kg, but the LD50 is increased by a factor of 31 times when Gd3+ is chelated.

+The spectrum of adverse drug reactions is greater with gadolinium-based contrast agents than with iodinated contrast agents (radiocontrast agents).

-Gadolinium has been found to remain in the brain, heart muscle, kidney, liver, and other organs after one or more injections of a linear or macrocyclic GBCA, even after a prolonged period of time.
+Gadolinium has been found to remain in the brain, heart muscle, kidney, liver, and other organs after one or more injections of a linear or macrocyclic gadolinium-based contrast agents, even after a prolonged period of time.
 The amount differs with the presence of kidney injury at the moment of injection, the molecular geometry of the ligand, and the dose administered.

-In vitro studies have found GBCAs to be neurotoxic, and a study found signal intensity in the dentate nucleus of MRI (indicative of gadolinium deposition) to be correlated with lower verbal fluency.
-Confusion is often reported as a possible clinical symptoms.
-The FDA has asked doctors to limit the use of Gadolinium contrast agents only when necessary information is made available through its use.
+In vitro studies have found gadolinium-based contrast agents to be neurotoxic, and a study found signal intensity in the dentate nucleus of MRI (indicative of gadolinium deposition) to be correlated with lower verbal fluency.
+Confusion is often reported as a possible clinical symptom.
+The FDA has asked doctors to limit the use of gadolinium contrast agents to examinations where necessary information is obtained only through its use.
 Intrathecal injections of doses higher than 1 mmol are associated with severe neurological complications and can lead to death.
 The glymphatic system could be the main access of GBCA to the brain in intravenous injection.

-Continuing evidence of the retention of gadolinium in brain and other tissues following exposure to gadolinium containing contrast media, has led to a safety review by the Committee for Medicinal Products for Human Use (CHMP) which led the EMA to suspend linear gadolinium-based media, in which Gd3+ has a lower binding affinity, in 2017.
+Continuing evidence of the retention of gadolinium in brain and other tissues following exposure to gadolinium containing contrast media, led to a safety review by the Committee for Medicinal Products for Human Use (CHMP) which led the EMA to restrict or suspend authorization for the intravenous use of most brands of linear gadolinium-based media, in which Gd3+ has a lower binding affinity, in 2017.